dougEfresh/lambdazap/README.md

 logger.Info("only non context values")
 ```

-The above will log FunctionName and FunctionVersion and *not* RequestId.
+The above will log FunctionName and FunctionVersion but *not* RequestId.

 The Non Context fields are
 ```shell